carfreesc/carfreesc.github.io/notes.md

-# Do I need a car in State College?
+# Getting around State College and Penn State without a car

-It depends.
-But maybe not.

 A [2019 CityLab study](https://www.bloomberg.com/news/articles/2019-09-24/the-best-and-worst-u-s-places-to-live-car-free) ranked State College as the \#2 city in the nation for car-free living.
-While this is surely a bit optimistic, it is certainly possible to do many things here without a car, using the robust bus and bike networks.
-Many people -- mostly, but not exclusively students -- get by without having a car at all.
+While this is probably a bit too optimistic, it is certainly possible to do many things here without a car, using the robust bus and bike networks.

-On this page I attempt to collect some practical advice and share some of the many resources available.
-This is of course shaped by my own location, commute, tastes, fitness, budget,.. and won't apply to everyone; I welcome other perspectives, which you can share by making a pull request to or emailing carfreesc@gmail.com.
-(I would especially appreciate student perspectives!)
+This page aims to provide some practical information about getting around the area without a car.
+It includes an overview of how to use bus networks, the bike path networks, and other mobility options to get around.

-# Orientation
+# Basic orientation

-The core downtown and campus area of State College is compact enough that you really don't need a car to get around: you can walk from one side to the other in less than an hour, and there are a variety of good bus and bike routes.
+The core downtown and campus area of State College is compact enough that you really don't need a car to get around: you can walk from one side to the other in less than an hour, and there are a variety of bus and bike routes if you don't want to walk.
 However, even if you live nearby, you'll sometimes need to get further out for groceries, medical appointments, recreation, etc.  This can be trickier.

-The downtown part of State College is roughly laid out in a grid (though the roads don't align with the compass axes).
-The busiest east-west street is College Avenue, which is the boundary between the downtown area and the Penn State campus.
+The downtown part of State College is roughly laid out in a grid -- though the roads are aligned with the local mountain ridges rather than on a compass grid.
+The busiest "east-west" street is College Avenue (really SW-NE).
+This forms the boundary between the downtown area and the Penn State campus.

 TODO: Very basic map of downtown

 There is a network of bicycle routes of various kinds.
 There are a few nice off-road, fairly long distance routes that connect various parts of town over distances of a couple miles.
 Closer to downtown, the bike options consist primarily of unprotected lanes on roadways.
 The ["Next Generation Safety and Mobility Plan"](https://statecollegepa.civilspace.io/en/projects/next-generation-connectivity-and-mobility-plan-nextgen-plan) envisions some improvements in this area -- stay tuned.
 Really, State College's greatest bicycling asset is that it's just not that big and you can usually find a combination of quiet residental streets and the bike paths to take you where you need to go.

+A few roads have been designated as "bicycle routes".
+These are generally places where connectivity of the biking network would favor bicycle infrastructure, but where for practical/financial/political reasons none actually exists.
+In my estimation these routes are generally no better for riding than other random roads -- and in some cases, like Easterly/Westerly, are arguably worse -- and I have omitted them from the map.

 The local bus service is provided by the Centre Area Transit Authority (CATA).
-CATA nowadays offers fixed-line bus service between the denser housing developments and downtown, with other areas served by CATAGO! paratransit, in which you request a ride and a smaller vehicle will be dispatched to pick you up and deliver you to a stop to transfer to a regular bus.
+CATA nowadays offers regular bus service between the denser housing developments and downtown, with other areas served by CATAGO! paratransit, in which you request a ride and a smaller vehicle will be dispatched to pick you up and deliver you to a stop to transfer to a regular bus.
 This can be convenient, although the necessary transfer means it's often not the speediest option.

 TODO: A map with labelings of main neighborhoods and the bigger apartment complexes.